Emperor goose: Behavior

-BREEDING
+Breeding

 The breeding season starts in late June in Russia, but begins a few weeks earlier in Alaska, generally between 20 May and 3 June.
 Only individuals three years or older will mate.
 A monogamous species, female emperor geese have a single mate throughout their life and only mate with any other male if their mate dies.
 The species molts from late July to early August and leaves its breeding grounds later than any other species.

 The emperor goose breeds on tundra, building its nests in areas 10 mi or closer to the coast.
 The nests are typically constructed in marshes.
 They are built as holes in the ground without containing nesting material, but are later built up with vegetation, such as leaves, and feathers, which the female plucks from herself.

 The species usually lays 4–6 eggs, but it can lay anywhere from 2 to 8; eggs are often laid in the nests of other emperor geese families.
 Eggs measure 7.86 cm by 5.21 cm on average, with an elliptical shape and a smooth shell.
 They are initially white colored, but become speckled with stains from their nest.
 Egg incubation, usually lasting 24 days, is performed only by females.

 According to The Game Birds of California, a 1918 book, surveys of the species' nests showed that the male did not stay with the nest.
 However, the Beardsley Zoo says that although the male does not help build the nest, it defends it.
 The eggs hatch in late June and early July.
 Exhibiting precociality, young are able to walk and swim hours after hatching, as well as feed themselves.
 They typically vacate the nest the same day as their hatching, although they do not wander far from their parents until after two months.
 Young can fly once 50−60 days old.
 10% of emperor geese remain alive after their first year.

 Individuals of the species usually only interact with their family; however, larger flocks collect during the breeding season and the molting season.
 It is one of the most unsocial goose species; the only goose less social than it is the black brant.
 It stays low when flying, usually keeping below 90 ft above the ground and often coming close to touching the ground with its wings.

-DIET
+Diet

 In the summer, the species' diet consists of vegetation, such as shoots, roots, and berries, while in the winter it primarily eats bivalve molluscs (which it uses its sense of touch to catch) and algae.

 Unlike other goose species, its diet mostly consists of animals, causing its flesh to have a strong flavor.
 When living near water, it eats at the edge of water bodies, which has given it the name "Beach Goose".
 If the species feels threatened, it goes into a body of water and swims away until the threat is a safe distance from it.